-Furthermore, the bill includes provisions that protect the PNA from being counted as an asset for individuals residing in nursing homes as of June 1, 2024, and mandates that nursing homes cannot charge residents for items covered by Medicaid, ensuring that the PNA is used solely for personal expenses not covered by Medicaid.
-The General Assembly is also required to appropriate sufficient recurring funds each fiscal year to support the increase in the personal needs allowance.
+Furthermore, the bill includes provisions that protect the PNA from being counted as an asset for individuals residing in nursing homes as of June 1, 2024, and mandates that nursing homes cannot charge residents for items covered by Medicaid using their PNA.
+The bill also specifies that the PNA can be used for personal expenses not covered by Medicaid, such as clothing and personal care items.
+To support these changes, the General Assembly is required to appropriate sufficient recurring funds each fiscal year to cover the increased PNA.
 The act will take effect upon the Governor's approval.

 Statutes affected: